terra-campaigns/arrival/factions/ffkaEast.md

 > - **Force 4**: Faithful cavalry

 > [!failure] Troubles
-> - Sergarus, the commander, is not in good relationship with Olivepia's FFKA (1 pt)
+> - **1 pt:** Sergarus, the commander, is not in good relationship with Olivepia's FFKA
-> - Many members do not trust Sergarus anymore, and are very uncomfortable with his leadership (2 pt)
+> - **2 pt:** Many members do not trust Sergarus anymore, and are very uncomfortable with his leadership

 > [!example] Goals
 > - [ ] **Remove problem:** Develop a group of vigilant agents (Cunning 4): build trust in leadership and remove the problem (cost 12)
+> - [ ] ??
+FFKA East tries to get reinforcement from olivepia (faction turn)

 > [!info] Background
 > ...